jameschenn/jameschenn/README.md

 ## Hello World, my name is James

-<p>I'm just a guy who likes to problem solve, design, and build things so he become a Software Engineer.</p>
+<p>I'm just a guy who likes to problem solve, design, and build things so he became a Software Engineer.</p>

 ## Connect with me on:
   <a href="https://www.linkedin.com/in/jameschenn/">